Thomas-RB200/studio/README.md

 This is a Next.js web application for managing and displaying padel match scoreboards.

-## Demo Credentials

-A list of demo user accounts with different roles can be found in the `CREDENTIALS.md` file.

-## How to Get Your Live App URL (Guaranteed Method)
+## How to Find Your Live App URL (Guaranteed Method)

-If the automatic deployment notification in Firebase Studio does not appear, you can find your URL directly in the Firebase Console.
-This is the most reliable method.
+If you can't find your deployed application, follow these steps.
+The most common issue is being logged into the wrong Google account in the Firebase Console.

-1.  **Go to the Firebase Console:** Open a new browser tab and navigate to [https://console.firebase.google.com/](https://console.firebase.google.com/).
+1.  **Check Your Google Account:** Open a new browser tab and go to [https://console.firebase.google.com/](https://console.firebase.google.com/).
+In the **top-right corner**, click on your profile icon and **ensure you are logged in with the correct Google account** associated with this Firebase Studio project.

-2.  **Select Your Project:** Click on the Firebase project you are currently working on.
+2.  **Select Your Project:** Once you've confirmed you are in the correct account, you will see a list of your projects.
+Select the one you are currently working on.
+If you're unsure of the name, it's often something generic like `next-js-xxxxxx`.

 3.  **Navigate to App Hosting:** In the left-hand menu, under the "Build" section, click on **App Hosting**.

 4.  **Find Your URL:** On the App Hosting page, you will see your app listed.
 The public URL (e.g., `https://your-project-name.web.app`) will be displayed there.

-This URL is your live application.
-Open it in your browser to install it, and share it with your testers.
+This is your live application link.

+## Demo Credentials

+A list of demo user accounts with different roles can be found in the `CREDENTIALS.md` file.

 ## Running in Development (Local Machine)